The Purrfect Companions: Exploring the Enchanting Role of Cats in Japan

 Ever visited Japan?
 How was your cat experience?

-Do you want to TV shooting, music video, photo shooting for fashion in Japan for cat islands etc.?
+Do you want to interview those related to cat shrine, cafe, game etc.?
+We support TV shooting, music video, photo shooting on cat islands etc.

 We worked with major TV broadcasters around the world and online media to carry out their task in Japan.
 We make planning, arrangement with the venues, also hire local professional crew (videographer, photographer, editor, makeup artist, stylist, model, interpreter etc. ) for the project.